Alert: The Plaza Building will remain closed through Jan. 1, 2025.

 Accreditation

-The University of Colorado Denver offers the following NAAB-accredited degree programs:
+The University of Colorado Denver, Department of Architecture offers the following NAAB-accredited degree programs:

-• M. Arch Four Studio Track (preprofessional degree + 60 credits)
+• Master of Architecture Four Studio Track (non-accredited undergraduate degree in architecture + 60 credits)

-• M. Arch Six Studio Track (non-architectural degree + 105 credits)
+• Master of Architecture Six Studio Track (non-architectural undergraduate degree + 105 credits)

 Department News